OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, pairing coffee with fidaxomicin represents an intriguing avenue for optimizing treatment outcomes in CDI.
 The potential synergistic effects of combining caffeine-rich coffee with this potent macrolide antibiotic warrant further investigation.
 While the concept holds promise, rigorous research is necessary before incorporating it into clinical practice.
 Nonetheless, exploring innovative approaches such as combining antibiotics with common consumables like coffee opens up new possibilities for combating infections effectively.

-Coffee With Erythromycin
+Coffee and Erythromycin

 Coffee with Erythromycin: A Surprising Combination for Health and Wellness